lochyj/lochyj/README.md

 # ![](./Header.png)

 **Hi, I'm Lachlan, or Lochyj.
 I'm a passionate developer that enjoys making, creating, programming, designing and playing with everything tech and electronics.
-I'm currently a student.
+I'm currently a student at John Monash Science School.
 I love low level programming, design and learning more about how operating systems and kernels work.
-Additionally, I want to learn more about compilers, interpreters, mobile app design, web development, styling, 3D modeling, game design and electrical engineering!**
+Additionally, I am exploring compilers, interpreters, mobile app design, web development, 3D modeling, game design and cyber security!**

 **Contact me at: lachlan@jowett.net.au**